Sharath377/IoT-Gateway-Development/Convert Pi to AP/AccessPoint.md

-# Setup a wireless access point
+# Setup a Wireless Access Point
 Open up the terminal in Pi and type the following commands:
 ```
 sudo apt-get update